hsemix/mini-php-framework/README.md

-- how to use the model from with the controller
+- how to use the model from with in the controller

 ```php
 <?php